netsys-edinburgh/CoreKube/docs/Evaluation.md

 This is simulating the instance encountering a critical error and crashing.

 If you execute `kubectl get pods` afterwards, you will notice one less worker instance as expected.
-However, after a few seconds, a new instance will spin up.
+However, after a few seconds, the HPA will detect an unusually high workload spread across the instances, and will spin up a new worker.
 This can be checked by running `kubectl get pods` again, and finding a worker with a fresh age (50s, in the example below).

 ```
 user@masterck:~$ kubectl delete pod corekube-worker-5845b465f4-pvgs6